With normal use, your iPhone will build up fingerprints and smudges. This article will show you how to safely clean your iPhone, iPad or iPod Touch.

-If you have an iPhone 5S, the Touch ID-enabled home button is also sensitive, which is all the more reason to invest in microfiber cloths.
+If you have an older iPhone or an iPhone SE, the Touch ID-enabled home button is also sensitive, which is all the more reason to invest in microfiber cloths.
 Some users have complained about flaws in Touch ID.
 For the most part, proper cleaning of the Touch ID surface fixes most issues.

 Always clean your device over a soft surface, such as a bed.
 When you are cleaning your device, it’s easy to let it slip out of your hands.
 If you are doing this standing up, your iPhone could drop a few feet, perhaps onto a hard floor.
 A drop like that, even on carpeting, could damage your device.
 If you clean your iPhone over your bed, accidentally dropping the device won’t result in damage.

 Don’t clean your iPhone obsessively.
 It’s OK to have some fingerprint smudges.
 If you clean your iPhone constantly, even with a microfiber cloth, it will wear down the oleophobic coating faster.

 If your iPhone has become soiled with something beyond fingerprints and natural oils, you should still avoid using detergents and cleaners.
 Use a slightly damp microfiber cloth.
 With a little effort, you should be able to remove the dirt.
 If you spilled something on your iPhone, follow these steps to fix it.